schassande/referee-course-test/README.md

 * All data are isolated by region (Europe, Aus, NZ, ...)
 * A teacher can grant a user to the teacher level.
 * A teacher can see the sessions of its region
+* A course can allowed or not to be run in individual session.
 * The datase contains the level 1 course in EN & FR.
 Import process based on file permit to add others courses and translations
 * The web site works on phone, tablet & computer.
 Chrome is the more suitable browser for the application but it works on Firefox.
 * The application is open source and free
+* The application is available in several languages: English, French
-* the application has nothing specific to the referee aspect.
+* The application has nothing specific to the referee aspect.
 It could be used to run general online exams.

 ## How to test